bindugayatri02/Employee-Data-Preprocessing-for-Tableau-Analysis-Coursera-Project-/README.md

-# Project: Employee Data Processing for Analysis
+# Project: Employee Data Pre-processing for Analysis
  Objective: To consolidate and prepare employee data from multiple Excel files for analysis in Tableau.
 ## Process:
  * Data Acquisition: